Pearl of the Indian Ocean

 DAY 1: AUSTRALIA TO NEGOMBO VIA COLOMBO

 Fly with Singapore Airlines to Colombo.
-Upon arrival you will be transferred to your hotel in nearby Negombo for a two night stay.
+You will be transferred to your hotel in nearby Negombo for a two night stay.

 DAY 2: NEGOMBO

-Visit the fish auctions down by the beach, followed by a visit to the Dutch Fort and a local Catholic Church.
-Later, take a boat trip through the river delta and tour a local farm.
+Embark on a tour of Negombo, beginning with a visit to the fish auctions down by the beach.
+Continue to the Dutch Fort and a local Catholic church.
+Later, take a boat trip through the river delta and tour a farm where you can taste the local brandy.

 DAY 3: NEGOMBO TO SIGIRIYA VIA MINNERIYA NATIONAL PARK